 “I’m not sure people realize just how difficult this golf course really is,” says Steve Demmer, the head pro here since 1994 [departed in 2014].
 “Not even the members, who are used to the carries, the obstacles and the speed of the greens.
 When the rough and wind are up [and they usually are], this is a lot of golf course.”

 Opened for play in 1923, Kittansett and its various attributes should surprise visitors.
 It’s a seaside course — peninsular for heaven’s sake; the Aboriginal American name means near (sett) the sea (kittan) — but there isn’t a proper dune in sight.
-By all geographical rights the course should be links-like, but trees line two thirds of the routing and the soil isn’t sandy at all, meaning it seldom plays hard and fast.
+By all geographical rights the course should be links-like, but trees line two thirds of the routing and the soil isn’t sandy at all, meaning it seldom plays hard and fast outside the dog days of summer.

 The course feels quite natural but was in fact designed to within an inch of its life by one Frederic Hood, who had consulted with Donald Ross and worked from some drawings provided by William Flynn.
 But he built the course himself with local crews of similarly inexperienced folk.
 Kittansett is the only golf course on Hood’s resume; he never designed nor built another.

-Here and there these oversized Kisses sit (more like chocolate-covered cherries really), often without apparent purpose, on the periphery, but other times quite strategically.
+Here and there these oversized Kisses (more like chocolate-covered cherries really) reside on a hole’s periphery, seemingly without purposes.
+Other times they come off quite strategically.
 The two that stand sentinel on either side of the somewhat lunar 16th fairway appear to frame the target but are actually 50 yards short of the green, seriously messing with a visiting’s depth perception.
 “They had to put the rocks somewhere,” Demmer says with a smile and a shrug.

 Because of the ever-present winds perhaps, Hood’s design rarely calls for forced carries into the greens themselves.
 The oft-photographed 3rd, a pitch across an ocean inlet to a green surrounded by beach sand, is the notable exception.
 More often the cross hazards come earlier in the golf hole.
 At 16, for example.
 On the 424-yard 6th, three staggered lines of cross-mounding jut in from the left (the last sits 220 yards from the back tee).
 A similar trio is reprised at the wonderful, short par-4 10th, where the hazards are reasonably cleared with a long-iron or fairway wood — mind games notwithstanding.